scivarolo/barkeeper/README.md

 ## Try It Out

-Clone the repo to your computer and run `npm install` in the directory If you don't have json-server you'll also need to run `npm install -g json-server` to install it globally.
+Clone the repo to your computer and run `npm install` in the directory<br>
+If you don't have json-server you'll also need to run `npm install -g json-server` to install it globally.

 Rename `api/db.json` to `api/database.json`